skolson/KmpSqlencrypt/ReadMe.md

 Extensive use of functions as arguments (lambdas).
 Requirement to directly implement any interface in the library is rare.
 Kotlin-specific ease-of-use syntax for common operations.
 - database open/close with invalid password lambdas
+- passphrase support including raw and raw-with-hash
+- encoding query-at-open or set-on-create
 - system catalog metadata
 - type-safe insert/update/select
 - sql scripts support (multiple DDL and/or DML statements in a script)